aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 ** Hover intent delay with configurable threshold
 * Passage autocomplete
 * Touchscreen swipe to navigate between chapters and search
-* Arrow keys to navigate between chapters and search

 = 5.3.0
 * Added config to control maximum parallel Bibles based on screen width